sharmaeklavya2/theoremdep-source/includes/packing/1d/harmonic-grouping.md

-Let $I$ be an input instance for 1D bin-packing
+Let $I$ be an input instance for 1D bin packing
 $\newcommand{\Size}{\operatorname{size}}$
 such that $\Size(I) - \min(I) \ge 2$.